Steel Roof-Only Building in De Soto, Missouri

 Part of east-central Missouri’s Jefferson County, De Soto covers just over four square miles.
 The community lies roughly 50 miles south of St. Louis and about 116 miles outside Jefferson City.

 Considering purchasing a pre-engineered metal building for retail, community or other use in Missouri or another part of the country?
-Click here for a price quote.
+Explore your options for steel buildings in Missouri or click here for a price quote.

 Standing 54’x100’x12’ in size, the steel open-wall structure is Dark Green in color with nicely complementing Stone Beige trim.
 Its rugged, hard wearing metal roof has a 1:12 pitch and offers ample protection for sellers, shoppers and stored goods.